itpp-labs/website-addons/website_sale_buy_now/README.rst

-'Buy now' button in web shop
+'Buy Now' button in web shop
 ============================

 Add a settings to Product, that allows to sale: